Yuzhen11/More_Effective_Cpp/ch3_exceptions.md

 may be called.

 2. Exception specifications on user defined callback functions.

+    Provide exception specifications for the signatures of call back function.
+So user-provided call back function must match the specifications.

 3. Handle exceptions "the system" may throw.
 E.g. bad_alloc in operator new.